syncfusion-content/maui-docs/MAUI/ComboBox/Overview.md

 ---
 layout: post
 title: About .NET MAUI ComboBox control | Syncfusion
-description: Learn here all about introduction of Syncfusion .NET MAUI ComboBox (SfComboBox) control, its features, and more.
+description: Learn here all about the introduction of Syncfusion .NET MAUI ComboBox (SfComboBox) control, its features, and more.
 platform: maui
 control: SfComboBox
 documentation: ug